 The project is being implemented in 2 stages:

-- Years 3-5 will promote policy changes aimed at simplifying health insurance designs.
+- -Years 4-5 will promote policy changes aimed at simplifying health insurance designs.
+See more about the HIA Initiative

 The Connecticut Health Foundation and the Health Disparities Institute at UConn Health have published two policy briefs on best practices in connecting clinical care with community organizations: